cgardesey/mhg/readme.md

 ## Features

-- Authentication: Secure user registration and login with JWT-based authentication.
-- Patients Management: CRUD operations for managing patients' information.
+- **Patients Management**: CRUD operations for managing patients' information.
-- Appointments: Schedule, view, and manage appointments for doctors and patients.
-- Medical Records: Keep track of patients' medical history, diagnoses, and treatments.
+- **Medical Records**: Keep track of patients' medical history, diagnoses, and treatments.
-- Admin Dashboard: Provide an admin dashboard to manage doctors and user roles.
-- API Endpoints: Well-documented API endpoints for easy integration with the frontend or other applications.
+- **API Endpoints**: API endpoints for easy integration with the frontend or other applications.

 ## Prerequisites